cagallo/continuum-fe-challenge/README.md

 # Return Orders Table Challenge

 ## Overview
-Your task is to enhance the ReturnOrdersTable component by implementing data fetching with TanStack Query, improving the sorting functionality, and implementing pagination.
+Your task is to enhance the ReturnOrdersTable component by implementing data fetching with TanStack Query and improving the sorting functionality.

 ## Part 1: Implement TanStack Query